edwinst/remedybg_wishlist/README.md

 Register view
     * (use) color changed register values after stepping
+    * (use) offer "add to watch" context menu to make it more obvious that that is (already) possible
+    * (use) on mouse-over on a register, show multiple interpretations of the register bits in the mouse-over-text-line discussed above e.g. split off lower 32/16 bits, show decimal signed and unsigned interpretations (maybe characters for lowest 8 bits)

 Image and symbol loading:
     * (use) give error message if the image is used incrementally in therefore does not work in remedybg (do not fail silently)